maxpower-01/namada-explorer-audit/README.md

 This repository tracks an open effort to audit and evaluate different Namada blockchain explorers.
 The aim is to compare their features and accuracy against reliable data sources, with the long-term goal of improving the quality and trustworthiness of Namada's ecosystem tools.

 It's the first attempt at putting something like this together, and we’ll figure things out as we go.
-We’ll use branches to explore different parts of the project without overcommitting to any single structure right away.
+We’ll use branches to explore different parts of the project without overcommitting to any single structure right away.s

 ## About This Audit